nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-FumbleLog is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+FumbleLog is a **productivity desktop app for managing contacts and tracking events.
+It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}